PParthPrajapati/EC311Project/README.md

    - This section of the code serves as the Morse sequence-to-ASCII library.
 Additional characters can be easily added here.

 4. **Output Register**:
    The ASCII hex number is assigned to the register *`ascii_char`*, which is used by the top module to display the character through VGA.

+   (Also we have decided to discard the *valid* output functionality as it was mainly useful for non-VGA uses)